Moving House with a Family Pet

 Cats are very territorial animals that develop strong bonds with their environment, so a house move can cause them a lot of distress.
 We’ve created the ultimate timeline for moving house with your cat to avoid stress for both of you.

 Get your cat used to the carrier that it’ll be in for the journey by letting your cat play in it a week before the move.
 Leave in a blanket and some toys, or something that will have a familiar smell to them.
-This will help ease the stress by gradually preparing your cat for the change, rather than just putting them straight in the cage on the day and causing a lot of stress.
+This will help ease the stress by gradually preparing your cat for the change, rather than putting them straight in the cage on the day.

 One day or even a few days before the move, clear out a room in your house that will act as a temporary ‘cat room’.
 This room will hold the cat on moving day so that it doesn't go on a walkabout or get stressed when the removal team are in.
 Don't forget to put a note on the door so the removal company know that this room isn’t to be opened as it will disturb the cat.